geeksforsocialchange/PlaceCal/README.md

 docker start placecal-db
 ```

+Make a copy of `.env.example` in `.env` in the root directory of the application.
+These will be loaded in as environment variables when you start the development server.

-You should now set the following values in your `.env`:
+You can now set the following in `.env`:

 ``` sh
 POSTGRES_HOST=localhost
 POSTGRES_USER=postgres
 PGPASSWORD=foobar
 ```

-If you've changed the port, or something else, please remember to represent that change in `.env`

 ### Set up the local placecal repository, set up the database, and run it